tum-pbs/pbdl-book/overview-equations.md

 $$ (learn-l2)

 We typically optimize, i.e. _train_,
-with some variant of a stochastic gradient descent (SGD) optimizer.
+with a stochastic gradient descent (SGD) optimizer of your choice, e.g., Adam {cite}`kingma2014adam`.
-We'll rely on auto-diff to compute the gradient w.r.t. weights, $\partial f / \partial \theta$, We will also assume that $e$ denotes a _scalar_ error function (also called cost, or objective function sometimes).
+We'll rely on auto-diff to compute the gradient w.r.t. weights, $\partial f / \partial \theta$, We will also assume that $e$ denotes a _scalar_ error function (also called cost, or objective function).
-This is crucial for the efficient calculation of gradients.
+It is crucial for the efficient calculation of gradients that this function is scalar.

 <!-- general goal, minimize E for e(x,y) ... cf. eq.
 8.1 from DLbook
 introduce scalar loss, always(!) scalar...  (also called *cost* or *objective* function) -->